 Thanks for the memories.

 Earlier this week Thom Yorke sparked widespread debate over the rates Spotify pays artists by pulling his music from the streaming service as a gesture of protest.
 Spotify has now replied to artists upset by its chickenfeed payouts.
-A spokesperson for the streaming service told trade mag Music Week that “we're still in the early …
+A spokesperson for the streaming service told trade mag Music Week that “we're still in the …

 Thanks for the memories.

 Indeed.
 And apposite too: "Nuthin' works!"